awesome-mixin-network/bitcoin-cli-wallet-python/README.md

 # CLI/API Bitcoin and alter coin wallet and exchanger written in python script based
 ![cover](https://github.com/wenewzhang/mixin_labs-python-bot/raw/master/Bitcoin_python.jpg)
-This a command line and API bitcoin/altcoin wallet written in python script based on Mixin Network.
-It is a cold wallet based on Mixin Network, so no one can steal your Bitcoin.
-If someone managed to copy private file in your PC, they can not steal your asset if they don't know the asset pin.

-The wallet did not save your asset pin in local file.

-The battery included python Bitcoin wallet can:
-* create unlimited Bitcoin wallet
-* read Bitcoin balance
-* Withdraw Bitcoin to another Bitcoin address
-* Hold 12 Other Blockchains token, LTC, Ethereum, Ethereum Classic, EOS, Doge, Dash, BCH, Zen, Nem, Ripple, Zcash, Sia.
-* Trade bitcoin inside wallet, Bitcoin is sent to your wallet in 1 second.
-No need register account or provide identity.(Support by [Exinone](https://exinone.com and [Ocean Exchange](https://ocean.one))
-* Sell any ERC20 token and EOS token inside wallet.(Support by [Ocean Exchange](https://ocean.one))

-Full Mixin network resource [index](https://github.com/awesome-mixin-network/index_of_Mixin_Network_resource)
+### What is this?
+a cryptocurrency wallet based on Python and urwid.
+### Why you need this?

+1. The wallet is transparent: It is a open source project.
+Every programmer can review the code.
+2. The wallet is secure     : You hold the wallet key.
+Nobody can steal your asset without the wallet key.
+3. The wallet is reliable   : It is based on a transparent and distributed blockchain : [Mixin Network](https://github.com/awesome-mixin-network/index_of_Mixin_Network_resource).
+The network launched it's main net on 29,Feb, 2019.
+4. The wallet is useful     : Not just hold Bitcoin, but also many altercoin(Ethereum, EOS, XRP...).
+5. The wallet is fast       : every payment happen on Mixin network can be confirmed in 1 second.
+6. The wallet is anonymous  : Every account can be created anonymously.
+Every payment is anonymous for public.
+7. The wallet is powerful   : Anonymous and instantly trade Bitcoin and altercoins, trade can be done in 2 seconds and still hold your asset in your wallet instead of centralized exchange.
+8. The wallet is open       : You can sell or buy any ERC20 token in wallet through open exchange protocol Ocean.one

 ## Python 3 installation:
 This tool is written in Python 3.7.2 So you need to install Python 3.7.2 or above.